madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

     putStr "\ESC[2J" -- UNIX trickery to clear the terminal.
 ```

-[^1]: In fact the connection between a list and a zipper goes way deeper.
+[^1]: In fact, the connection between a list and a zipper goes way deeper.
 The
 latter is the differentiation of the former.
 Try to wrap your head around that!
 Or don't and read (parts of) the wonderfully titled paper [*"Clowns to the left
 of me, jokers to the
 right"*](https://personal.cis.strath.ac.uk/conor.mcbride/Dissect.pdf) by Conor
 McBride.

-[^2]: This is, in fact, a remarkably common pattern.
-Streams and non-empty
+[^2]: This is a common pattern.
+Streams and non-empty lists for example follow
-lists for example follow pretty much the same implementation pattern for
+pretty much the same implementation for `duplicate`.
+Here are the instances
-`duplicate`.
-Here are the instances without further explanation.
+without further explanation.

     ```haskell
     instance Comonad Stream where